gitbls/sdm/Docs/Plugins.md

 The default apt-cacher-ng server install uses port 3142. apt-cacher-ng will be enabled by sdm FirstBoot and ready to process requests after the FirstBoot process completes.

 NOTE: The apt-cacher-ng plugin installs the apt-cacher-ng *server*.
-The `--aptcache` command line switch configures the IMG to be an apt-cacher-ng client and use the specified apt-cacher-ng server.
+The `--aptcache` command line switch configures the IMG to be an apt-cacher-ng *client* and use the specified apt-cacher-ng server.

 The plugin configures apt as a client to use itself as the apt caching server.
 This is typically not what you want on every system, so consider using `--plugin apt-cacher-ng` on the `--burn` command line for those systems that will be actually be deployed as apt caching servers.

+#### NOTES

+Unfortunately the `apt-cacher-ng` package has some issues.
+These show up at totally random times in cacher clients as "invalid hash" or "check DiMaxRetries" and probably some other strange and wondrous messages.

+Quite annoying, but even so, I think `apt-cacher-ng` is still much better than waiting for apt downloads unless you're on a super-fast connection and have high-speed connectivity between you and the apt servers.

+When `apt-cacher-ng` craps out, login on the caching server and issue the following command: `sudo reset-apt-cacher`, and then try the client operation again.
+The `apt-cacher-ng` plugin installs `reset-apt-cacher` during customization.

 ### apt-file